petig1-prog/challenge/README.md

 Q: How long a time series do we need?

 A: To reproduce Figure 1 you will need around 5e6 time points.
 That works out to about 20K years of data.
 However it isn't very realistic if q-variance is only visible over extremely long time periods, because with stocks you can see it with less than 20 years of data.
 [Figure 6](Figure_6.png) is a version of Figure 3 where we have used only periods of T=5 so the results are noisier.
-To compare your model, divide the data into 500 segments, each in a column labelled "V1", "V2", etc. and run `score_submission.py`.
+To compare your model, divide the data into 500 segments, each in a column labelled "V1", "V2", etc., create your parquet file but only for periods T=5 (or filter this later), and run `score_submission.py`.
 This will produce a plot like Figure 6, where now the separate columns are treated as representing individual stocks.

 Q: Why should I enter this competition?